 New Student Orientation & Retreat

 At the beginning of the Fall Semester, all entering graduate students are required to attend the Department’s Orientation and New Graduate Student Retreat.
 The Orientation is held on campus and includes a briefing on departmental organization, rules, and policies pertinent to graduate students.
 The New Graduate Student Retreat is held at the Mountain Research Station a few miles west of Boulder.
-The Retreat includes presentations by faculty members on their current research and professional activities, one or more field tours, and the traditional hike to Niwot Ridge.
+The Retreat includes presentations by faculty members on their current research and professional activities, one or more field tours, and a hike to Niwot Ridge.

 Prerequisites for All Entering Students